clitetailor/react-epic/docs/RxJSExecutionContext.md

 }
 ```

-So i make a hard decision here is to keep the old `WithRx` api and let us do such things manually with the use of `<Subscribe />`
+So i make a hard decision here is to keep the old `WithRx` implementation so that it can let us move forward with the use of `<Subscribe />`

 To top: [Table of Contents](Wiki.md)